awesome-foss/awesome-sysadmin/README.md

 **[`^        back to top        ^`](#awesome-sysadmin)**

-[Platform-as-a-Service](https://en.wikipedia.org/wiki/Platform_as_a_service) software that allows customers to provision, instantiate, run, and manage a modular bundle comprising a computing platform and one or more applications, without the complexity of building and maintaining the infrastructure typically associated with developing and launching the application.
+[Platform-as-a-Service](https://en.wikipedia.org/wiki/Platform_as_a_service) software allows customers to provision, instantiate, run, and manage a computing platform and one or more applications, without the complexity of building and maintaining the infrastructure typically associated with developing and launching the application.
+Also includes [Serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) and [Function-as-a-service (FaaS)](https://en.wikipedia.org/wiki/Function_as_a_service) software.

 - [CapRover](https://caprover.com/) - Build your own PaaS in a few minutes. ([Demo](https://captain.server.demo.caprover.com/#/login), [Source Code](https://github.com/caprover/caprover)) `Apache-2.0` `Docker/Nodejs`
 - [Coolify](https://coolify.io/) - An open-source & self-hostable Heroku / Netlify alternative (and even more). ([Source Code](https://github.com/coollabsio/coolify)) `Apache-2.0` `Docker`